Choi hits key double, Rays rally past Astros 9-8

+HOUSTON (AP) — The Astros had the Rays on the ropes, threatening to hand Tampa Bay a fifth straight loss in the thick of a postseason race.

-HOUSTON (AP) — Ji-Man Choi put Tampa Bay ahead with a two-run double in the seventh, Travis d’Arnaud homered and drove in four, and the Rays beat the Houston Astros 9-8 Thursday to avoid a three-game sweep.
+The Rays got themselves right in time to salvage a win.
+Ji-Man Choi put Tampa Bay ahead with a two-run double in the seventh, Travis d’Arnaud homered and drove in four, and the Rays beat Houston 9-8 to avoid a three-game sweep.

+Now Tampa Bay heads home for a pivotal 10-game homestand that starts against the Indians on Friday night.

+“We were all pumping each other up the whole game, every lead change, we weren’t pouting or anything,” d’Arnaud said.
+“We ended up on top, which was huge.”

 Astros star Jose Altuve hit a tiebreaking solo leadoff homer in the sixth, his 25th, but Tampa Bay scored three runs in the seventh to make it 8-6.
 Tommy Pham had an RBI single off Chris Devenski (2-3), and Choi brought in two more with a drive to center.

-Houston ended a seven-game winning streak, and the Rays snapped a season-high four-game road skid.
+Houston ended a seven-game winning streak.

+“You get a close game like that — and certainly, a crazy game like that — you always look back at the opportunities,” Astros manager AJ Hinch said.
+“We didn’t play particularly clean, but we did fight and I love the fight.
+It was a weird back-and-forth game, but we didn’t do quite enough at the right times to win the game.”

 The Rays used seven pitchers, including opener Andrew Kittredge and long man Trevor Richards, who combined to allow four hits and two runs in the first three innings.
 Jose De Leon (1-0) pitched a scoreless inning, and Emilio Pagan earned his 15th save.